Pastels on Sandpaper

 Traveling with art materials has been challenging since John Constable traveled to Italy and decided to paint his own postcards” (oil paints on cardboard) early in the 18th century.
 For me, it’s been more of a challenge since I realized packing an oil painting system is too heavy, too sticky, and too reliant on solvent.

-Truly, I wanted to like painting with water colors especially in the evenings in hotel rooms.
+Truly, I wanted to like painting with water colors, especially in the evenings in hotel rooms.
 Unfortunately, I don’t like the feel of water media in my hands.
-After experimenting with drawing tools like Copic markers, I appreciate how colorful drawing can be but I’m a painter.
+After experimenting with drawing tools like Copic markers, I loved how colorful drawing can be but I’m a painter.
 Last winter, I decided to reconsider pastels as the color component in my painting system for travel.
 That meant I had to find a reasonably effective non-toxic fixative plus ways to manage the highly pigmented dust.

 Otranto, a launching place for the Crusades, is a medieval seaside city on the southeastern edge of the heel of Italy where the Adriatic, Ionian and Mediterranean seas merge.